What's your dog’s poo telling you?

 If you find that mucous is coating the stool (like a sausage skin), this may mean a bacterial infection is present and your dog’s digestive system is trying to get rid of something.
 Monitor for a few days and if it continues it’s time to visit your vet.
 Stools with a greasy sheen to them can be a sign of too much fat in the diet or the pancreas not digesting fat properly, meaning a vet check or a slight change in diet.
 Red streaks coating the stool are an indicator of bleeding and again, requires veterinary attention.

-Remembering the four C’s of your dog’s 2’s is a great way to monitor your dog’s health, whether they are coping with changes in diet or if it’s time for a vet check-up.
+Remembering the three C’s of your dog’s 2’s is a great way to monitor your dog’s health, whether they are coping with changes in diet or if it’s time for a vet check-up.
 We’ve created this visual guide to help determine your dog’s poo type.
 If you’re introducing a new diet, or concerned that your dog has the odd ‘not so perfect poo’, we’ve got a downloadable doggy doo diary for you to track their patterns and take along with you to your next vet visit.
 Remember, it’s not uncommon to see some loose stools when transitioning to a new diet but if it’s persistent or very watery then consult your vet.

 If you were interested in the benefits that a raw food diet can have on your dog’s stools feel free to get in touch with a member of our team here: email@example.com